 take any risks and planned to only use encrypted drones in future

-On Tuesday, the French daily Le Figaro
+On Tuesday, the French daily Le Figaro revealed new

 information on the military wing of Hizbullah’s structural make-up, with details